duarteguilherme/congressbr/README.md

 ### Installation

-~~congressbr is on CRAN, and so can be installed with the following:~~ (currently under redevelopment ahead of a resubmit)
+congressbr is on CRAN, and so can be installed with the following:

 ``` r
 install.packages("congressbr")